falconmick/tdd-demo/packages/slide/slides.md

 <!--
-We took to using mocking to both validate the internal interactions of our unit and to also substitute out the results of calling into our mocks.
+We took to using mocking to both validate the internal interactions of our unit and to also substitute out the results of calling into our unimplemented interfaces.
 By doing so we were able to exercise the app to it's fullest and ensure that every edge case inside our unit was working as expected.
 -->

 ---